null-loop/octopus-monitor/ghost-lamp-octopus-integration.md

 One of our current projects includes a set of full system integration tests that are automatically executed when a new integration deployment takes place (which is also automated from new development builds).
 We wanted a simple way to get the status of these tests in front of all of the team and the rest of the business.

-What we needed was a lamp that could change colour... maybe one of these
+What we needed was a lamp that could change colour... maybe one of these.

 ![Pacman Ghost Lamp - our team's called Thundergods - it makes sense to us...](images/purple_ghost_lamp.jpg)

 _Our team is called ThunderGods so a ghost makes sense...
 Honest._

 It's IR controlled and has a number of different colours.
-Now all we need to something to monitor the status of our Octopus deployment / test execution and update the colour of the lamp dependent on the state.
+Now all we need is something to monitor the status of our Octopus deployment / test execution and update the colour of the lamp dependent on the state.

 Fortunately Octopus exposes an extensive API so being able to discover the state of the deployment wouldn't be difficult.
 All we need is something to send IR signals.
-The perfect platform for these kind of integration efforts is the Raspberry PI and it's extensive set of hardware addons includes an IR transmitter / receiver shield.
+The perfect platform for these kind of integration efforts is the Raspberry Pi and it's extensive set of hardware addons, which happens to include an IR transmitter / receiver shield.

 ![Raspberry PI with IR shield](images/raspberry_pi_with_ir_shield.jpg)

 To be able to communicate with the lamp we need to know what the IR commands are that it uses.
 Fortunately it's a standard set that someone has [already mapped out for us](https://github.com/null-loop/octopus-monitor/blob/master/lircd.conf).

-This configuration is intended for us in LIRC (Linux Infrared Remote Control) which is compatible with Raspbian on the PI.
+This configuration is intended for use in LIRC (Linux Infrared Remote Control) which is compatible with Raspbian on the Pi.
 Setting up LIRC can be _tricky_ but once done you can easily send commands to change the colour of the lamp or turn it on and off.

-Then it was a case of tying all of this together in a python script.
+Then it was a case of tying all of this together in a Python script.

 ### Shopping List

-* One Raspberry PI
+* One Raspberry Pi
 * One IR controlled LED lamp - we're using this [Pacman Ghost Lamp](https://www.amazon.co.uk/Pac-Man-Plastic-Ghost-Lamp-White/dp/B00IFC2YCC) - but anything that uses the same 24 key remote will work
 * One IR Remote Shield - we're using this [shield](https://www.amazon.co.uk/gp/product/B07912JHDK/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1)